BaloneyOne/amp/README.md

 <!-- - [Contact](#contact) -->
 <!-- - [How to cite this code-base?](#how-to-cite-this-code-base) -->

-# AMP: A Better MultiPath TCP for Data Center Networks
+# AMP: A Better Multipath TCP for Data Center Networks

 In this paper, we proposed two novel ECN-capable multipath congestion control algorithms for modern data center networks (DCNs).